 Editor’s Note: Winetraveler is a reader-supported publication and this article may contain affiliate links.
 We review and recommend all products independently.
 When you buy wine through our site, we may earn a small commission at no cost to you.

 “Cabernet Franc is the lighter, laid-back, hippy father of the yuppie Cabernet Sauvignon.
 It’s bright in personality, and soft in its embrace.” – Ashlee McRae

 The Essential Guide to Cabernet Franc Wine

-- The Origin of Cabernet Franc
+- The Essential Guide to Cabernet Franc Wine

-- Climate and Terroir for Cabernet Franc
+- Current Key Wine Growing Regions for Cabernet Franc

 Where Cabernet Sauvignon leans towards tobacco, Cabernet Franc leads more towards earthiness and slate.
 Classic fruit notes are raspberry, black cherry, black currant, and mulberry.
 Secondary notes are typically violet, graphite, and green vegetables like bell pepper.
 Cabernet Francs from the Loire Valley often have a distinctive dustiness to them.
 Cabernet Franc benefits from high acid and tannins, both of which allow it to evolve beautifully in the bottle.